How USMLE Step 1 Going Pass/Fail Will Affect DO Students

 Connect with Clinicians at Academic Training Programs

-Without a Step 1 score DO students will need to find additional ways to strengthen their application.
-Currently, a strong Step 1 and COMLEX Level 1 & 2 score creates a great platform on which to build a strong residency application.
-With only Step 2 CK providing a numerical score, applicants and the residency programs they apply to will look for other ways to distinguish applicants.
+Without a Step 1 or Level 1 score DO students will need to find additional ways to strengthen their application.
+Previously, a strong Step 1 and COMLEX Level 1 & 2 score created a great platform on which to build a strong residency application.
+With only Step 2 CK and Level 2 providing a numerical score, applicants and the residency programs they apply to will look for other ways to distinguish applicants.
 Similar to Hollywood, a lot of decisions in medicine are based on personal connections.
 If the residency director considering an applicant knows the applicant well that is best.
 If they know the person recommending the applicant that’s also excellent.
 If the residency program director doesn’t know the person referring the applicant but does know their institution then by proxy, there is an additional level of trust in the quality of the applicant.
-Thus, the more an DO student can make connections with clinicians, researchers, and senior trainees (upper level residents and fellows) at a medical center, the better they will position themselves later on in the residency application cycle.
-If an DO can develop strong ties at one institution that is great.
+Thus, the more a DO student can make connections with clinicians, researchers, and senior trainees (upper level residents and fellows) at a medical center, the better they will position themselves later on in the residency application cycle.
+If a DO can develop strong ties at one institution that is great.
 If they can do that at more than one institution even better.
 The key though is to create ‘strong’ connections, and that usually requires more than just doing a single rotation at a particular site.

 If you have further questions about what the USMLE Step 1 score change from numeric to pass/fail means for you, please do not hesitate to contact us here.
 In addition, if you have a USMLE Step 1 test date before January 1st, 2022 and would like help preparing, please take a look at our USMLE Step 1 tutoring page if 1-on-1 tutoring could be right for you.